Exercise will help behavior modification

 Tips and Cautions:

-• Contrary to popular belief tug-o-war is okay.
+• Contrary to popular belief tug-o-war can be okay in many cases assuming your dog is not possessive over their toys or is likely to mis-read your intentions.
 Just make sure the humans initiate the play and not the dog

 • Make sure you use treats frequently, keeping the spirit of fun and good times alive.